 Bytesafe quarantine functionality allows you to do that, where packages deemed a risk can be held in a secure quarantine.

 A quarantined package is essentially blocked from use until it’s released from quarantine.
 Quarantined package versions can’t be installed by developers or downstream registries, nor can it be pushed to upstream registries.

 Quarantined packages can be identified by the red border and marker in the workspace and all quarantined packages in a registry can be found by clicking on the quarantine metric on the registry dashboard.

 Manual quarantine of packages is performed by clicking Quarantine for a package version.

-Automatic quarantine of packages is done by Vulnerability scanner or License scanner plugins - when automatic quarantine has been enabled in the plugin settings.
+Automatic quarantine of packages is done by Vulnerability scanner or License Compliance plugins - when automatic quarantine has been enabled in the plugin settings.
 See quarantine configuration for more information.